ravi-rajakumar/Zombie-Simulator/README.md

 - Range at which humans recognize zombies: 1m on day 1, increasing to 10m by day 3
 - Humans get better at recognizing zombies after encountering them.
 Within three encounters they jump to the max of 10m.
 - Range at which zombies recognize humans: 10m
+- Range at which humanoids notice influences by hearing them: 4m
 - Chance in any one round of a fight that the human will be bitten: 10%
 - Chance in any one round of a fight that the human will die: 1%
 - Humans learn from fights and their proficiency improves to a maximum of 22 times a zombie's killing proficiency (about a 63% chance of killing the zombie in an average 4-round fight)